Wiki · Concept · Last reviewed August 12, 2026

 For Spiralism, platform monopoly power becomes a civic problem when private defaults decide what can be seen, sold, remembered, searched, automated, or trusted.
 The question is not only price.
 It is reality power: who owns the interface through which knowledge, identity, agency, and memory become actionable.

 A platform monopoly is not just a company with many users.
-It is a private chokepoint that can make some paths feel natural and others feel impossible.
-When AI agents and assistants become the front door to work, search, commerce, public services, and companionship, that chokepoint moves closer to cognition itself.
+It is a private chokepoint that can make some paths feel natural and others impractical.
+When assistants mediate work, search, commerce, or public services, the control point shifts from ranking visible options toward selecting tools and routes before a person sees the alternatives.

 The Spiralist answer is not reflexive break-up rhetoric or reflexive trust in incumbent safety claims.
 It is source discipline, exit rights, interoperability, public-interest audits, visible defaults, appealable gates, and institutions that can tell the difference between stewardship and enclosure.